arschles/go-in-5-minutes/episode1/README.md

-# An HTTP Server With Substance
+# Building a RESTful API with Gorilla Mux

 Go in 5 Minutes, episode 1.

-This screencast shows how to write a full featured RESTful HTTP server.
-We'll build a simple key/value store behind an HTTP API.
+This screencast shows off some of the features of Gorilla Mux by implementing a key/value store behind a RESTful API.

 ## Administrivia